 When Chris had a second one after the finishing touches were made, he once again admitted I made the right decision.
 He said, "I never would have thought to put sour cream into cookies, but those are delicious!"

-The funny thing is, when I talked to my mom later that night and told her about the cookies I baked, she immediately said, "sour cream in cookies sounds absolutely delicious!"
+The funny thing is, when I talked to my mom later that night and told her about the cookies I baked, she immediately said, "sour cream cookies sound absolutely delicious!"

 Clearly, she wasn't in need of any sour cream converting!
 She was just sad she wasn't there to try them.

 But really, the sour cream in these chocolate peppermint crinkle cookies truly does make a huge difference.
-The cookies are ridiculously moist and chocolatey and almost have a brownie-like consistency to them.
+The cookies are ridiculously moist and chocolatey and almost have a brownie-like consistency or cake-like texture to them.

 The peppermint seems to complement the tang of the sour cream perfectly and the end result is holiday cookies that are packed with flavor.